2.3 Receiving Concerns and Undertaking Enquiries

 Responsibilities of other organisations and agencies

 The Care Act recognises that safeguarding individuals requires multi-agency responsibility and emphasises the need for co-operation and partnership work.
 If there is a suspected crime then the police lead on all criminal investigations (see Section 2.4 Safeguarding and Criminal Investigations).
-Health related concerns should involve organisations such as the relevant Clinical Commissioning Group and / or Health Trust.
+Health related concerns should involve organisations such as the relevant Integrated Care Board and / or Health Trust.
 Organisations and agencies are required to respond to safeguarding concerns, and undertake enquiries when these are requested by the local authority.

 Inter-authority safeguarding arrangements